ziqi92/Modof/README.md

 # Molecule Optimization via Fragment-based Generative Models

-This is the implementation of our Modof model https://arxiv.org/pdf/2012.04231.pdf.
+This is the implementation of our Modof model: https://arxiv.org/abs/2012.04231.
+This paper has already been accepted by the journal "Nature Machine Intelligence".

 ## Requirements